majeedthaika/JARVIS_Security_System/README.md

 d.
 These files have NOT been tested yet!

 e.
-There is a bug where the last image is saved, but the label gets put to the labels.txt file
+There is a bug where the last image isn't saved, but the label gets put to the labels.txt file